f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 CPU Utilization Stats Table
 -------------------------------

-The table below shows the total CPU utilization for an rSeries appliance over 5 seconds, 1 minute, and 5 minutes averages as well as the current value.
+The table below shows the total aggregate CPU utilization for an rSeries appliance over 5 seconds, 1 minute, and 5 minutes averages as well as the current value.

 **F5-PLATFORM-STATS-MIB:cpuUtilizationStatsTable OID: .1.3.6.1.4.1.12276.1.2.1.1.2**